varikvalefor/bomgth/README.md

 This lecture can be viewed at http://diode.zone/videos/watch/a42215eb-17b6-4415-a61f-c392364316a9, http://vimeo.com/519777001, or http://www.youtube.com/watch?v=-GyfAcakNPU.

 ## Good Wishes and Whatnot
-As ever, criticism is welcomed.
+As ever, criticism and suggestions are welcomed.

 Happy Haskelling.